 Chung's release of the three-volume roman-fleuve "Muddy Water Trilogy (濁流三部曲)" in the 1960s marked a milestone in the history of Taiwanese literature.
 Written from an autobiographical perspective, the saga reflects the melancholy and struggles of the Taiwanese youth in Chung's era.

 His following series — "Taiwanese Trilogy (台灣人三部曲)" — became one of the most representative works on the history of Taiwan.
 With the story setting spanning from the period of Japanese occupation to the retrocession of Taiwan, the trilogy depicts the armed resistance against Japanese rule, the proletarian movement, and the surrender of Japan.

-Chung says that he observes the world with sympathy.
-He believes that sympathy and critique are connected as critique comes from people's innate sense of justice.
-Thus, Chung writes literary works based on sympathy and humanitarianism to reveal the injustice and social issues of his time.
+Chung said that he would always observe the world with sympathy.
+He believed that sympathy and critique are connected as critique comes from people's innate sense of justice.
+Thus, Chung wrote literary works based on sympathy and humanitarianism to reveal the injustice and social issues of his time.

-Chung has nourished Taiwan's literary world and continues to serve as a source of inspiration for Taiwanese writers.
+Chung nourished Taiwan's literary world for decades and continues to serve as a source of inspiration for Taiwanese writers.
 As a tribute to the Hakka maestro and to cultivate more talented writers in Taiwan, the Chung Chao-cheng Literary Award (鍾肇政文學獎) was launched in 2015.